 No matter which way you start, you will likely let the two work off of each other to build your campaign.
 Then, when it comes time to create your ad copy, you have both the keyword list and the landing page content to work from.

 Keyword, landing page, and ad copy take some time and thought to develop.
 In the coming blog posts, we’ll discuss each of these ad components in great detail.
-Stay tuned for more AdWords best practices in the rest of our blog post series; subscribe to our blog by filling out the sign-up form on the right-hand side of this page.
+Stay tuned for more Google Ads best practices in the rest of our blog post series; subscribe to our newsletter.

 This post is an adapted excerpt from our free eBook, A Beginner’s Guide to AdWords.
 To learn more about starting your first AdWords campaign, download the free eBook here.